saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/quickstart.md

 Alternatively, you can right click the test and choose `Run` from most IDE interfaces.

-Following this quickstart, you should be able to see the results of your test in the [Sauce Labs app](https://app.saucelabs.com/dashboard/tests/vdc).
+Following this quickstart, you should be able to see the [results of your test](https://app.saucelabs.com/dashboard/tests/vdc) in Sauce Labs.